Concepts

 - Securing: The KEK is itself protected by the HSM key hierarchy

-- Storage: The encrypted DEK is stored alongside the VM's configuration files
+- Storage: The encrypted DEK is stored with the VM configuration files

 Certifications